 UNHCR's main government counterpart in the refugee response in Ethiopia is the Agency for Refugee and Returnee Affairs (ARRA).
 UNHCR also works closely with 57 humanitarian and development partners and is part of the Humanitarian Country Team, where refugee programmes are discussed strategically to ensure the needs of refugees are adequately presented and addressed across the UN System.
-UNHCR builds on a well-established coordination forum, including the inter-sector Refugee Coordination Group together with national and regional sectorial working groups.
-As part of the Global Compact on Refugees (GCR), UNHCR is furthering partnerships with line Ministries of the Government of Ethiopia (GoE), regional and local authorities, as well as development partners and the private sector.
+UNHCR builds on well-established coordination fora, including the inter-sector Refugee Coordination Group together with national and regional sectorial working groups.
+Committed to pursuing refugee inclusion in national services and economies, as per the Global Compact on Refugees (GCR), UNHCR is furthering partnerships with Ethiopian line Ministries, regional and local authorities, development partners and the private sector.